ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 @graphql:ServiceConfig {
     graphiql: {
         enabled: true,
-        path: "/ballerina/graphiql"
+        path: "/ballerina/graphiql",
+        printUrl: false
     }
 }
 service on new graphql:Listener(9090) {
     // ...
 }
 ```
->**Note:** The field enabled accepts a `boolean` that denotes whether the client is enabled or not.
+>**Note:** The field `enabled` accepts a `boolean` that denotes whether the client is enabled or not.
 By default, it has been set to `false`.
 The optional field `path` accepts a valid `string` for the GraphiQL service.
 If the path is not given in the configuration, `/graphiql` is set as the default path.
+The optional field `printUrl` accepts a boolean that denotes whether the GraphiQL url is printed to stdout or not.
+By default, it has been set to `true`.

 #### 7.1.6 Service Interceptors